AlemDevCo/UGC/index.md

 ## **Behind The Scenes: UGC Items**

-Ever wondered what the process was to uploading a UGC item to Roblox?
-Well in this article we'll be showing you from getting the idea to actually releasing your own UGC Creations!
+Have you ever been curious about the process of uploading a UGC item to Roblox?
+In this article, we'll guide you through the journey from developing the initial idea to releasing your very own UGC creations!

-### **What does it take to be a UGC Creator and how do I apply?**
+### **What does it take to become a UGC Creator and how can you apply?**

-To be a UGC Creator, you need to have some experience in modeling *(why not start now if you didn't already?)* to be able to get accepted by Roblox since uploading an item is not available to everyone.
+To become a UGC Creator, you need some experience in modeling.
+If you haven't started yet, why not begin now?
+This experience is necessary to be accepted by Roblox since not everyone can upload items.
 As I'm writing this post [applications are open](https://roblox.qualtrics.com/jfe/form/SV_56I0Jyo6Pz3ksUS), if not, [this DevForum post](https://devforum.roblox.com/t/updates-and-changes-to-the-ugc-catalog-application/1974990) should announce when they'll be open.

 ### **UGC Creation process:**

 #### **What you'll need**
-- 3D Software ([Blender](https://www.blender.org/) is the most popular)
+- 3D Software ([Blender](https://www.blender.org/) is the most popular choice)
-- Texturing Software (*This is optional as you can use the tools in Blender but here's an alternative:* [Adobe Substance Painter](https://www.adobe.com/products/substance3d-painter.html))
+- Texturing Software (You can use Blender's tools, alternatively you can try [Adobe Substance Painter](https://www.adobe.com/products/substance3d-painter.html))
 - Image Editing Software ([Adobe Photoshop](https://www.adobe.com/products/photoshop.html), [Paint.net](https://www.getpaint.net/) or [GIMP](https://www.gimp.org/))
 - [Roblox Studio](https://www.roblox.com/create)

-#### **NOTICE:** This article is meant for people that have basic understanding in the softwares above and know how to use them fluently.
+#### **NOTE:** This article assumes that you have a basic understanding of the mentioned softwares and can use them proficiently.

 #### **Creating the model**
 *Programs used: 3D Software (Blender)*